NearlyTRex/Stem/template_stemlib/trunk/ReadMe.txt

 	* analyze: Perform static analysis of source code in the project.
 You must have splint and clang installed to use this task; see the "Platform Details" section below for installation instructions on each platform.
 Analyzer output will be stored in build/analyzer-results, as well as printed for each file for which there are results.

 		* You can also run each analyzer separately by invoking the analyze_splint and analyze_clang tasks. splint tends to produce significantly more output than clang, so it may be useful to only work with clang output until its analyzer warnings are resolved before moving on to splint.

+	* install: Copy built libraries, executables, and public headers to STEM_SHARED_DIR in a format suitable for use by other Stem libraries.

 	* install_<application_target>_iphonesimulator: Build <application_target> and deploy it to the iPhone Simulator.
 If the iPhone Simulator is running when this task is invoked, it will be killed.
 The simulator is launched when this task completes.
 Due to limitations of the iPhone SDK, this task is unable to launch the deployed application itself inside the simulator; you must start it manually from the simulator's Springboard.